Call Now for a Free Consultation

 Broker-dealer firms and their associated persons are required to register with FINRA and have their information included in the CRD.
 The information in the CRD includes personal information, education, employment history, disciplinary actions, and regulatory filings.

-The purpose of FINRA CRD is to provide investors and regulators with a centralized source of information about the professional backgrounds of securities industry professionals.
-It allows investors to research the background of brokers and investment advisors before investing their money, and it helps regulators to monitor and enforce compliance with securities laws and regulations.
+This allows investors to research the background of brokers and investment advisors before investing their money, and it helps regulators to monitor and enforce compliance with securities laws and regulations.

 FINRA requires all registered individuals and firms in the securities industry to have a CRD number.
 By knowing your broker’s CRD number, you can ensure that they are properly registered with FINRA and are in compliance with regulatory requirements.